 - Over committed to work, ie. workaholic

 Mental, physical or emotional problems that may appear unrelated are often masking a deeper underlying cause.
 It can feel more socially acceptable or less fearful to deal with the symptoms than confronting your marriage problems.

 I frequently see women who come for sessions because their husbands or partners have sent them to ‘get fixed’, usually relating to sex and low libido.
-On one occasion, a husband wanted me to hypnotise his wife to want sex more often; the wife said, ‘he wants sex three times a day and if we skip a day he’s like a bear with a sore head’.
-In this particular case, the husband ended up having therapy sessions for sex addiction.
-Other intimacy related cases are usually related to some issue that has been allowed to fester.
+On one occasion, a husband wanted me to hypnotise his wife to want sex more often; the wife said claimed he wanted sex three times a day and if they skipped a day he’d be like a bear with a sore head.
+The husband ended up having therapy sessions for sex addiction.

 I also see men sent by their wives or partners to get their premature ejaculation or erectile dysfunction ‘sorted’.
 One time I saw a relatively young man who was struggling with premature ejaculation.
 On exploring what was going on, I found out that his girlfriend would frequently reject his sexual advances and eventually say, ‘go on then, but make it quick.’